Dietrich Fischer-Dieskau, baritone; Daniel Barenboim,

 continues, using these first two lines as a climax.
 The

-the home key.
-The piano adds highly unstable “diminished
+above the home key.
+The piano adds highly unstable

-there is no literal reprise.
-Line 3 of the final stanza is
+but there is no literal reprise.
+Line 3 of the final

-sung to longer descending and despairing notes as the boat passes
+stanza is sung to longer descending and despairing notes as the

-by the glorious vision.
-With the final line, Brahms does
+boat passes by the glorious vision.
+With the final line,

-explicitly indicate “as at the beginning” (“Wie zu Anfang”) and
+Brahms does explicitly indicate “as at the beginning” (“Wie zu

-indeed, the dissonant foghorn blast returns, underpinning the
+Anfang”) and indeed, the dissonant foghorn blast returns,

-line is concluded, but the piano continues, bridging to its
+bleakness.
+The line is concluded, but the piano continues,

 this time it is not a dissonant intrusion, rather part of the